AbdulNishar05/JQuery-Assessment/README.md

 1.Create a calculator.

-2. Create a joint account in a Bank using localStorage.
+2.Create a joint account in a Bank using localStorage.
 When credit and debit happens in one account it has to be reflected in the other joint account as well.

 3.Create an order form
 Order Form Fields :